Oh My Girl: 2020: Eternally, Nonstop, and commercial success

 On October 1, 2019, the group announced on their Japanese website that they would be releasing their third Japanese album Eternally on January 8, 2020.
 Then, on October 30, 2019, the Japanese version of Bungee was released to signify the first single off of Eternally.
 In November, the group revealed the tracklist for Eternally, stating that the album would consist of four new Japanese songs: "Eternally", "Precious Moment", "Fly to the Sky", and "Polaris".
 Along with this, it was stated that the album would contain the newly released finale single from Queendom, Guerilla.
 Like their previous two Japanese albums, the group allowed their Japanese fan clubs to decide the remaining tracks on the album based on popularity.
 On December 25, 2019, the group released their third Japanese album, Eternally, digitally on music platforms globally, two weeks ahead of its January 8, 2020 physical release.
 Outside of Japan, this digital release includes the first five tracks of the album.
 Locally, the digital release included the first eight tracks, which includes the original Korean language versions for "Bungee (Fall in Love)", "Guerilla" and "Love O'Clock".

 On April 13, WM Entertainment confirmed that the group would make a comeback on April 27, with Jiho returning from her hiatus.
 Subsequently, the group released a teaser announcing that their return will be with their seventh EP Nonstop with a game-themed concept.
 The EP and the music video for the lead single "Nonstop" were released on April 27.
-Both the single and B-side track "Dolphin" became the group's highest-charting releases at the time, peaking at second and ninth on the weekly Gaon Digital Chart, respectively.
+Both the single and B-side track "Dolphin" became the group's highest-charting releases at the time, peaking at number two and number nine on the weekly Gaon Digital Chart, respectively.